Suite (Two Bedroom Family Room)

-The canoe moves above the water’s surface, while the salmon swim below.
+The canoe moves above the water’s surface while the salmon swim below.

 ARTIST: Sabina Hill and Mark Preston

 INTERIOR DESIGNER: MCM Interiors

 The Paddle Suite Story

 To further denote the fundamental relationship First Nations have with the Salmon, Hill designed a custom salmon weir installation.
 This type of fishing trap is unique to the Northwest Coast of Vancouver Island, where they were used both on rivers and in the ocean to catch salmon.
 The installation is an intricate design statement that speaks to the heritage of local Aboriginal communities and their ways of life.
 As a whole, the Paddle Suite highlights how intrinsically First Nations are connected to the waters that surround them.

-Denoting the larger theme of the suite, Hill’s salmon weir installation greets guests at the entrance to the space.
+Denoting the larger theme of the suite, Hill’s salmon weir installation greets guests at the entrance to space.
 Once up the stairs, the artists’ black and red paddle design has been illustrated across the headboard wall.

 This large graphic, together with the salmon weir sculpture, are dynamic visual statements that harmonize the overall design of the suite.
-To focus attention on these artworks, low lying furniture with clean lines and a neutral white gloss finish were chosen to fill the space.
+To focus on these artworks, low-lying furniture with clean lines and a neutral white gloss finish were chosen to fill the space.
 Flooring and countertops are also kept subdued in tones of white, black and grey.

-43” Plasma HD TV
+43″ Plasma HD TV

-Free high-speed WiFi
+Free High-Speed WiFi

 Fridge & Microwave

-All natural bath amenities by Mother Earth Essentials
+All Natural Bath Amenities by Mother Earth Essentials

-Keurig Coffee Maker with 100% compostable pods from Spirit Bear Coffee Co.
+Keurig Coffee Maker With 100% Compostable Pods From Spirit Bear Coffee Co.

-Tea kettle with a selection of Paisley Teas
+Tea Kettle With a Selection of Paisley Teas